peak-ai/jedlik/README.md

 - `schema.validate(item: T): { value: T, error: { name: string, details: { message: string }[] } }`

-A function that validates the values in a Document and aplpies any defaults.
+A function that validates the values in a Document and applies any defaults.
 This is designed to be used with [Joi](https://hapi.dev/module/joi/).

 ##### `config`